 2. Columbia Ice Maiden II Insulated Snow Boot

-The Columbia Ice Maiden snow boots are one of the most popular women’s snow boots out on the market.
-They have a leather and textile upper, faux fur detail at top, lace-up ties for a good fit, cushioned midsole with arch support, 200g insulation to keep you warm, and an advanced traction rubber sole.
-These feminine snow boats come in several colors.
+The Columbia Ice Maiden II is one of the most popular women’s snow boots on the market.
+It has a leather and textile upper, faux fur detail at the top, lace-up ties for a snug fit, a cushioned midsole with arch support, 200g insulation, and an advanced-traction rubber sole.
+Available in several colors.

-Check price on Amazon here, Zappos here, and REI here.
+Check price on Amazon here and REI here.

-If you are looking for a pair of lightweight winter boots that fit like a pair of sneakers, consider the Sorel Joan Explore winter boots.
-They have full-grain leather lace-up uppers,100g of insulation, a faux fur boot collar, microfleece lining and EVA footbed, and a chunky rubber outsole with rubber pods for extra traction.
+If you are looking for a pair of lightweight winter boots that fit like a sneaker, the Sorel Joan Explorer III is worth considering.
+It has a full suede lace-up upper, 100g of insulation, a faux fur collar, microfleece lining and EVA footbed, and a chunky rubber outsole with rubber pods for extra traction.

-Check price on Amazon here and Zappos here.
+Check price on Amazon here and REI here.

 Best Travel Dress Shoes for Women